thoherr/react-tutorial/README.md

-Reakt tutorial steps
+React tutorial steps
 ====================

-This is my repo working through http://facebook.github.io/react/docs/tutorial.html
+This is my repo working through http://facebook.github.io/react/docs/tutorial.html in March 2021.

-Each commit includes all the changes for a chapter of the tutorial.

-For an initial comments file, copy `comments.initial.json` to `comments.json`.

-The ruby based server `server.rb` in the root directory of the project was copied from the original tutorial repository https://github.com/reactjs/react-tutorial
+I first read the tutorial back in 2015, and created this repository to keep track of the steps.
+The final version from this first walkthrough can still be found at the tag https://github.com/thoherr/react-tutorial/releases/tag/back_in_2015